This article will go over the pros and cons of wireless or wired dog fences. It also focuses on the advantages and disadvantages of both.

 The main issue wireless fences face is their reliability.
 If the fence “thinks” your dog crossed the boundary or is malfunctioning in some way, it could accidentally cause shock to your pet.

 Wireless dog fences are simpler to set up.
 However, it’s not as reliable of an option.
-Furthermore, when you have to have over 3/4 of acres, it is necessary to select a wired fence.
+Furthermore, when you have to have over 3/4 of an acre, it is necessary to select a wired fence.